FortneyMFG/AgOpenGPS-Nexus/README.md

 - Remote dashboards stay monitor-only unless an operator grants an explicit control lease; mesh profiles restrict which telemetry leaves the cab by default.
 - Constraint gates and safety checks stay in Core; plugins receive advisory overlays without gaining direct actuator control.
 - Nexus remains experimental.
-The Architecture Decision Records (ADR) catalog and System Requirements Specification (SRS) outline the proposed path forward so the community can iterate together even when AI authors the first draft.
+The Architecture Decision Records (ADR) catalog and System Requirements Specification (SRS) outline the proposed path forward so the community can iterate together even when the AI prototypes the next chapter.

 ## Additional Resources